In every sales team, there are the good ones, and those who blow it.

 You can do this by using your own 'Scorecard ' - this will allow you to compare candidates and streamline the decision making process.

-=> Example of a Scorecard on Notion
+=> Download our Scorecard example on Notion

-If you don't ask the right questions, you can easily miss out.ย
+If you don't ask the right questions, you can easily miss out.

 Some questions to help you identify them: